nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: You want to delete your next upcoming appointment as your patient could not make it for the appointment.

-Step 1: Input `deleteappt 1` and press Enter.
+**Step 1**: Input `deleteappt 1` and press Enter.

-Step 2: The first appointment displayed will be removed from the appointment list immediately.
+**Step 2**: The first appointment displayed will be removed from the appointment list immediately.
 You can also see that the appointment is no longer being displayed on the calendar.

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tip: </span>